Maximise the reach of your first-party marketing by identifying the optimum identity vendor to deliver the highest possible addressable audience.

 By solving the fundamental trust, privacy and security challenges that an omnichannel approach to identity resolution requires, InfoSum is enabling an independent ecosystem of identity to not just compete with the walled gardens, but to outstrip them in providing transparency and audience quality at scale in the market.

 Third-party cookies now have limited life span, with the coverage they offer being slowly eroded by browser providers.
-The advertising industry needs to future-proof the ecosystem with new identity types that exceed privacy needs.
+The ad industry needs to future-proof the ecosystem with new identity types that exceed privacy needs.

 First-party identity, such as that provided by logged-in users, is currently restricted and lacks the scale to deliver programmatic advertising on mass.
 However, the accuracy and transparency it can offer are second-to-none.